 Recently supervised MLitt students:

-If you are considering studying for an MLitt, MPhil or PhD in a topic related to my research interests please feel free to contact me.
+If you are considering studying for an MLitt, MPhil or PhD in a topic related to my research interests I would be delighted to hear from you.

 I am currently module leader for: